CityRAG: Stepping Into a City via Spatially-Grounded Video Generation: Experiments

 \subsection{Qualitative Comparisons}

-In \cref{fig:comparisons}, we show three challenging test samples.
+In \Cref{fig:comparisons}, we highlight and analyze two challenging test samples, and show dozens of video results in the supplement.
 The video for geospatial conditioning (leftmost column), trajectory defined by the target video (rightmost column), and the first image of the target video are provided as conditions.

-Our method successfully handles these scenarios.
-In scene A, the generated video follows both the weather conditions and the cars of the first image.
+CityRAG successfully handles these scenarios.
+In Scene A, the generated video follows both the weather conditions and the cars of the first image.
 As the video progresses, the black car in front continues to move realistically, and reappears even when it goes out of sight during the turn.

-In scene B, we show that our method follows pose precisely even when there is a mismatch between it and the geospatial condition.
+In Scene B, we show that CityRAG follows pose precisely even when there is a mismatch between it and the geospatial condition.
 Specifically, the geospatial condition stops at the intersection to yield to oncoming cars (see t=4s).
 However, the generated video follows the pose and accurately renders the structure at t=7s that only appears in the geo conditioning at t=10s.
-This shows our model is capable of extracting and rendering the structure of the scene, rather than relying on a pixel-aligned transfer like V2V models.
-We also show a similar example in \cref{fig:ood_test}.
-The capture of the geospatial condition is stuck in traffic, yet the model produces a plausible sequence.
+This shows our model can extract and render the structure of the scene, rather than relying on a pixel-aligned transfer as in V2V models.
+We also show a similar example in \Cref{fig:ood_test}.
+The capture representing the geospatial condition gets stuck in traffic, yet the model produces a plausible generation.

-In scene C, our model renders detailed textures and follows the trajectory when rotating 180 degrees.

-All baselines fail at our task.
-AnyV2V copies over the first image but because it has limited semantic understanding of static and dynamic objects, it fails to reconcile the differences between the source video (geospatial condition) and the first image, and does not produce a realistic video.
-For instance, in scene A, the weather and cars are copied over in the generation, but the virtual camera never moves.
+All baselines fail.
+AnyV2V copies over the first image but fails to reconcile the differences between the source video (geospatial condition) and the first image.
+In both scenes, the virtual camera never moves.

-Gen3C is unable to handle complex poses.
 Gen3C (I2V) shows stability and relatively high visual quality in the first few seconds (t=1s to 4s) when the car is only moving forward, but its generation breaks down when the car turns.
 Gen3C (V2V) struggles even more with complex poses.
-Through testing, we find that it is only able to re-render videos with very limited camera movement (e.g., a small wobble).
-We refer readers to Gen3C's project page for examples.
-Similarly, TrajectoryCrafter is unable to handle real-world scenes and complex poses.
-We show visual examples in the supplement.
+Through testing, we find that it can only re-render videos with very limited camera movement (e.g., a small wobble).

-\textbf{User study.} To further evaluate the capabilities and limitations of each method, we conduct a user study.
-We set up three questions with 10 samples each, randomly sampled from our evaluation set.